Chiemeka-Nwakama/llm-arabic-english-code-switching-benchmark/README.md

 Code-switching is common across multilingual communities, but it remains underrepresented in standard NLP benchmarks.
 This creates a gap between how language technologies are typically evaluated and how people actually communicate.

-SaintLingual helps address that gap by:
+We help address that gap by:

 - creating a benchmark for English-Arabic code-switched translation
 - comparing model robustness on mixed-language inputs